Does FASB’s new FAS 157-f bring changes that affect measurement of environmental liabilities?

 Are companies paying a premium for postponing recognition?

-As noted in the March 5, 2009, post, companies applying FAS 5, Accounting for Contingencies, and FAS 141/141R, Business Combinations (Revised), have options for measuring loss contingency liability costs.
+post, companies applying FAS 5, Accounting for Contingencies, and FAS 141/141R, Business Combinations (Revised), have options for measuring loss contingency liability costs.
 One option is for companies to postpone recognition when they believe they cannot reasonably estimate liability costs.
 Might companies postponing recognition be paying a premium for that option?

 It likely is less expensive to resolve environmental cleanup loss contingencies in the near term, rather than later.
 Paying a premium refers to absorbing the difference in costs for resolving later.